What's the recovery like for CoolSculpting?

 Recovery timeline

-Fat cells are gradually eliminated through the lymphatic system.
-Results are visible at 4–8 weeks and continue improving through week 12.
+Frozen fat cells are cleared through the lymphatic system.
+Visible slimming starts at 4 to 8 weeks and keeps improving through week 12.

 Recovery tips